UnknownRedGreen/UnknownRedGreen/README.md

 - 👋 Hi, I’m @UnknownRedGreen
-- 👀 I’m interested in JAVA
+- 👀 I’m interested in Java and C#
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and C#
-- ⚡ Fun fact: JAVA
+- ⚡ Fun fact: Java and C#
-- Java
+- Java and C#